holyaustin/ArtifactsDAO/README.md

 ![Genic](https://bafkreic64ckzeog4qh635g2udaife6sq447tpnzdzms3lcnp4ti6hc6cjm.ipfs.w3s.link/)

-Video conference meeting for stremagenic app - A Decentralized Video News Sharing Platform where users upload news on demand.

 ## Introduction

-DataDAO for DeSci Projects build on top of FVM.
+DataDAO for Decentralized Science (DeSci) Projects build on top of FEVM.
 DataDAOs are DAOs whose mission revolves around the preservation, curation, augmentation, and promotion of datasets considered valuable by their stakeholders.
 Decentralized Science [through DataDAOs]
-DataDAOs can be used to store open access papers and journals.
-They can store (as proofs) the results of reproducible experiments and provide incentives for scientists to upload new papers over time.
+DataDAOs can be used to store open-access papers and journals.
+They can store (as proof) the results of reproducible experiments and provide incentives for scientists to upload new papers over time.
 They can raise funds for research that are unorthodox or come from a unique source.

 Can the peer review process be made more fair (perhaps through quadratic voting)?